hmarr/auto-approve-action/README.md

 ```

-Combine with the filter action to only auto-approve certain users.
-For example, to auto-approve [Dependabot][dependabot] pull requests, add the `if` clause in the following example:
+Combine with an `if` clause to only auto-approve certain users.
+For example, to auto-approve [Dependabot][dependabot] pull requests, use:

 ```yaml
     ...